 Yes.
 Virtual network interfaces can be configured for promiscuous mode, which enables you to see all traffic on a virtual switch.
-Refer to the following Knowledge Center articles for more information about promiscuous mode configuration, CTX116493 and CTX116493 and CT
+Refer to the following Knowledge Center articles for more information about promiscuous mode configuration, CTX116493 and CTX116493 and CTX121729.
+Additionally, the Open vSwitch enables configuration of RSPAN to capture network traffic.